lpereira/hardinfo/README.md

 ### Memory Speed

-The module `eeeprom` mus be loaded to display info about memory hardware instaled.
+The module `eeprom` must be loaded to display info about your currently installed memory.
-Load with `modprobe eeprom` and refres the module screen.
+Load with `modprobe eeprom` and refresh the module screen.